gerhynes/aws-notes/README.md

 A CSP can have hundreds of cloud services that are grouped into various types of services.
 The four most common types of cloud service (the core 4) for IaaS would be:

+**Compute**

-- Compute - Imagine having a virtual computer that can run applications, programs and code
+Imagine having a virtual computer that can run applications, programs and code

+**Networking**

-- Networking - Imagine having a virtual network defining internet connections or network isolations between services or outbound to the internet
+Imagine having a virtual network defining internet connections or network isolations between services or outbound to the internet

+**Storage**

-- Storage - Imagine having a virtual hard-drive that can store files
+Imagine having a virtual hard-drive that can store files

+**Databases**

-- Databases - Imagine a virtual database for storing reporting data or a database for general purpose web applications
+Imagine a virtual database for storing reporting data or a database for general purpose web applications

 AWS has 200+ cloud services.